Ocean City, Maryland

 Sunny Days: 205

-45100 Affordability
+95100 Affordability

-90100 Schools
+95100 Schools

-27100 Diversity
+60100 Diversity

-28100 Safety
+60100 Safety

 Ocean City might be the most aptly named city in the country.
 Everything here is about the ocean.
 Beautiful beaches?
 Check.
 Lively boardwalks, beach shops, and carnivals?
 Triple check.
 Great Seafood?
 You betcha.
 That annoying yet somehow simultaneously relaxing sound that seagulls make?
 Oh yeah.
 If you long for the nostalgic beach vacations of your youth, let Ocean City take it from here.

-Move away from the shores and there are definitely some cons.
-Ocean City’s got a reputation of not being safe during some hours of the day throughout the summer, highlighted by crime rates well above the national average.
-During those summer months, traffic around town can be brutal with all of the tourists coming in, and the presence of drug usage does not go unnoticed, typically stemming from groups of high school and college age kids that frequently set up camp for a week or two.
+Move away from the shores and there are some cons.
+Ocean City’s got a reputation for not being safe during some hours of the day throughout the summer, highlighted by crime rates well above the national average.
+During those summer months, traffic around town can be brutal with all of the tourists coming in, and the presence of drug usage does not go unnoticed, typically stemming from groups of high school and college-age kids that frequently set up camp for a week or two.
 It’s a paradise, don’t get me wrong, but be prepared to share it with all different kinds of people throughout the summer who see it that way too.

-Most full time residents own homes rather than rent.
-West Ocean City is a great example of the typical vibes here, with a lot of suburban type, medium sized single family housing less than a ten minute walk from the ocean.
+Most full-time residents own homes rather than rent.
+West Ocean City is a great example of the typical vibes here, with a lot of suburban-type, medium-sized single-family housing less than a ten-minute walk from the ocean.
 Housing prices are a little above the national average, but definitely below what you might expect for a town as close to the ocean and with all of the amenities that Ocean City offers.
 One neighborhood in particular that’s a little different than this is North Ocean City, which is right in the heart of the action.
 Due to its location, you’re probably going to be living in a nice condo or a more expensive home up there.

 Why You Should Move Here Now?